G-1X48L403S6

 Economic Strengthening

-Economic wellbeing and the ability to provide for one’s household is the foundation for behavioural change; a significant contributor to ending the HIV pandemic.
+Economic well-being and the ability to provide for one’s household is the foundation for behavioural change; a significant contributor to ending the HIV epidemic.

 A tailoring class